awayfromcasual/csgo/README.md

 # My Counter-Strike Settings

 These are my Counter-Strike settings.
-To use my custom .cfg files, go to where Steam is installed and copy the contents of the `cfg` and `modes` directories into the `\...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg` folder.
+To use my custom .cfg files, go to where Steam is installed and copy the contents of the `cfg` and `modes` directories into one of two folders.

+- `\...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`
+	- This folder is where steam stores most of the configurations for different gamemodes (competitive, casual, deathmatch, etc.) as well as the default config.
+I prefer using this folder because it is shared between accounts.
+- `\Steam\userdata\<your steam id>\730\local\cfg`
+	- This folder is where steam stores your config.cfg and video.txt files.
+Most guides suggest using this folder because this is where your configuration files are stored.

 ## Files